ricardo-jsx/deel-be-hometask/README.md

 ## Improvements
 Unfortunately, I haven't had the time to increase the unit test coverage using Jest for the use case and controller files.
 Additionally, end-to-end (E2E) tests using Supertest also need to be added.
 Improving test coverage and adding E2E tests are important next steps to ensure the robustness and reliability of the application.

+## Deel Feedback Decision

+### Pros:
+- Prevents duplicate payment jobs.
+- Includes a transaction for the payment job.
+- Utilizes Sequelize for admin-level aggregations.
+- Prevents SQL injection vulnerabilities.
+- Written in TypeScript for better type safety.
+- Avoids excessive use of transactions.
+- Includes at least 1 unit test to verify functionality.

+### Missing Requirements:
+- **Safe Concurrent Update:** Does not handle concurrent updates of jobs and balances safely.
+- **SQL Aggregation for Unpaid Jobs:** Uses SQL aggregation for calculating the sum of unpaid jobs.
+- **Negative/Invalid Deposit Prevention:** Does not prevent negative or invalid deposit amounts.
+- **Deposit to Another User’s Account:** Does not prevent deposits from being made to another user’s account.
+- **Transaction Handling for Deposit:** Missing a transaction when processing deposits.
+- **Proper Transaction Wrapping:** Transactions are not wrapped properly during deposit operations.
+- **Invalid Date Prevention:** Does not validate dates for deposits.

+## Overall Evaluation:
+This is a solid submission with good use of TypeScript and unit tests.
+However, there are a few critical issues in the deposit functionality that need attention.
+These include the lack of transaction handling, allowance for negative deposit values, and the potential for deposits being made to another user's account.

+Due to these missing key features, particularly around transaction management and validation, this submission scores 1 in the evaluation.